Table of Contents Show

-You may have heard about buyer’s agents providing their clients with a commission rebate.
+You may have heard buyer’s agents providing their clients with a commission rebate.
 It isn’t evident since the seller pays the commission, which is co-brokered between the listing and buyer’s broker according to a pre-arranged co-broke formula.
 The respective individual agents further spit the commission.
 However, under a buyer’s agent rebate situation, the agent agrees to forgo part of their commission, returning it to their client.

 Since everyone wants to save money, this is tempting and may cause you to sign on with an agent.
 However, there are many downsides that you should carefully consider.

 An amateur agent looking to build their business might offer a prospective client a rebate—a smart move in the competitive real estate market.
 However, you do not want your agent to learn and gain experience at your expense.
-After all, this is likely the most expensive purchase you are going to make in your lifetime.
+After all, this is likely the most expensive purchase you will make in your lifetime.
 The city’s median purchase price was $630,000, according to the Real Estate Board of New York (REBNY).
 However, for all properties, it was nearly $1.1 million and $755,000 in Manhattan and Brooklyn.
 A condo costs more.

-The real estate industry has several people attempting to work on a part-time basis.
+The real estate industry has several people attempting to work part-time.
 This agent may offer a rebate to compete with full-timers.
 This balancing act does a disservice to buyers.
-Such a profession that demands one’s full-time attention.
+Such a profession demands one’s full-time attention.
 A part-time agent may not give his entire thoughts to their client.
 Additionally, they may not fully understand the market.

 Lack of RelationshipsLack of Relationships

 There are also many services a real estate agent can refer to their client, from locksmiths to critical players in the transaction.
 An experienced, full-time buyer’s broker has built up a list of competent people for you, including a home inspector, contractor, lender, and attorney.